mousepawmedia/pawlib/docs/source/onestring/onestring.rst

-OneString
+Onestring
 #############################

-What is OneString?
+What is Onestring?
 ===================================
-``OneString`` is a multi-sized, Unicode-compatible replacement for ``std::string``.
-OneString contains all the basic functions found in ``std::string`` while optimizing the use of dynamic allocation wherever possible.
+``Onestring`` is a multi-sized, Unicode-compatible replacement for ``std::string``.
+Onestring contains all the basic functions found in ``std::string`` while optimizing the use of dynamic allocation wherever possible.
-To handle Unicode, each OneString is made of OneChars, which are enhanced characters.
+To handle Unicode, each Onestring is made of Onechars, which are enhanced characters.

-Using a OneString
+Using a Onestring
 =====================================

-Creating a OneString
+Creating a Onestring
 --------------------------------------
-You can create a OneString with characters initialized with the ``=`` operator or leave it blank.
+You can create a Onestring with characters initialized with the ``=`` operator or leave it blank.

 ..  code-block:: c++

-    // Empty OneString
+    // Empty Onestring
-    OneString blankString;
+    Onestring blankString;

-    // Containing OneChars
+    // Containing Onechars
-    OneString fullString = "these are Unicode Characters";
+    Onestring fullString = "these are Unicode Characters";

-You can also use the ``=`` operator to create a new OneString with an existing OneString.
+You can also use the ``=`` operator to create a new Onestring with an existing Onestring.

 ..  code-block:: c++

-  // Create the first OneString
+  // Create the first Onestring
-  OneString firstString = "copy me";
+  Onestring firstString = "copy me";

-  // Containing OneChars
+  // Containing Onechars
-  OneString secondString = firstString;
+  Onestring secondString = firstString;

   // secondString now contains "copy me".

-Adding to a OneString
+Adding to a Onestring
 ---------------------------------------

 ``+``, ``+=``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``+=`` and ``+`` operators add additional Unicode characters at the end of the existing ``OneString``.
+The ``+=`` and ``+`` operators add additional Unicode characters at the end of the existing ``Onestring``.

 Using ``+=``

 ..  code-block:: c++

-    //Declare a OneString
+    //Declare a Onestring
-    OneString more = "apple";
+    Onestring more = "apple";

     // Use += to append an "s"
     more += "s";